objetos/q_p5fx/visit_quadrille/_index.md

 }
 ```

-This method simplifies access to `row` and `col` without explicit indexing, which can reduce errors.
+This method simplifies access to `row` and `col` without explicit indexing, reducing errors.
 However, it still requires manual iteration logic, which can become complex in more intricate operations.

 ## Using `visitQuadrille` for Simplified, Less Error-Prone Iteration

-The `visitQuadrille` function, a [p5.js](https://p5js.org/) utility, enhances iteration by executing the `fx` function across `quadrille` cells automatically. `visitQuadrille` promotes a clean, declarative style (gpt i love using declarative but add wikipedia ref), minimizing the need for manual indexing and making it less error-prone.
+The `visitQuadrille` function, a [p5.js](https://p5js.org/) utility, enhances iteration by executing the `fx` function across `quadrille` cells automatically. `visitQuadrille` promotes a clean, [declarative](https://en.wikipedia.org/wiki/Declarative_programming) style, minimizing the need for manual indexing and making it less error-prone.

 With `visitQuadrille`, the iteration process becomes a single, straightforward call: